posted July 25, 2017

 Tuition and Financing

-A sound education doesn’t have to come with a hefty price tag.
+According to Online College Students 2019, a report published by Learning House, affordability is the most important ranking factor for both undergraduate and graduate students at online universities.
 Compare various schools you are interested in and find out how their tuition, payment plans, financial aid services and scholarship opportunities stack up.

 Excellent support services are important, especially for online learners.
 Find schools with great faculty and staff reviews.
 They’ll be able to help you with important things like productivity, time management and preparing for a career upon graduation.